 - Fresh cilantro.
 Make sure you only use fresh cilantro.
 Dried cilantro will not work here.

 - Jalapeño.
-The heat that is added to the pico de gallo.
+The heat in the recipe.
 You can adjust the heat by adding less or more depending on your preference.
-This pico de gallo recipe is only lightly spicy.
+This is only lightly spicy.
 You can also use Serrano peppers instead of jalapeño.

 - Lime.
 To be completely traditional in making this, if you can find Mexican limes that is preferred.
 Mexican limes are slightly different than what you find in the grocery store.
 They are most similar to Key Limes ( a descendant of Mexican limes).